 "Middleham Park Racing is the winning most syndicate in the country and it is an absolute pleasure to be able to train for them.
 We have been very fortunate over the years to have had some fantastic horses together, including Toormore, Kool Kompany and our 2016 Group One winner, Ventura Storm.
 Overall the whole experience is top notch, both on and off the racecourse, with regular stable visits with us and some fantastic days out racing."

 Richard Hannon took over from his father in 2014.
 A stellar first season saw Richard Junior crowned Champion trainer with the victories of Night of Thunder in the 2,000 Guineas and Toronado in the Queen Anne Stakes at Royal Ascot offering a sparkling indication of what was to follow.
+On June 1st 2019 Richard Junior brought up the 1,000 winners mark, when Anna Nerium won Group 3 Princess Elizabeth Stakes on Derby day at Epsom.

 Richard lives beside the yard at Herridge with his wife Jemima and young children Jack and Eliza, which is situated in stunning Wiltshire, away from the bustle of training centres.
 He spent time learning his trade with some of the finest owners and trainers in the world including Frank Stronach in Canada, Richard Mandella in America, and Lee Freedman in Australia.
 He quickly came to appreciate the priceless skill of his father which enabled him to spot the raw potential in a yearling.